-Although the biomass and recruitment data suggests that Eastern Georges Bank cod have undergone productivity changes, attempting to model the SRR data as two separate time periods did not improve the ability to estimate production.
+- Although the biomass and recruitment data suggests that George's Bank cod have undergone productivity changes, attempting to model the SRR data as two separate time periods did not - improve the ability to predict production.
 As such, the full time series of data should be considered for defining F reference points.
-Moreover, when defining precautionary reference points it is often suggested to use the full time series of data to ensure the full breadth of observed productivity is included (DFO, 2013).

-Applying a decision theoretic approach to defining the F reference point, $F{maxE(C)}$, allowed for the incorporation of uncertainty in stock recruitment relationship through the integration of the likelihood surface and production models.
-Previous simulation studies have suggested that $F{maxE(C)}$ exhibited less variability and substantially reduced the risk of overexploiting populations when compared to fishing near F{msy} (Gibson and Myers, 2004).
-A reference point based on the estimate of $F{maxE(C)}$ of 0.097 (~0.1) is therefore proposed as the fishing mortality reference point for the Eastern Georges Bank cod VPA.8 model.

-The estimate of F{med} of 0.11 for the full time series of data was very similar to the $F{maxE(C)}$.
+Moreover, when defining precautionary reference points it is often suggested to use the full time series of data to ensure the full breadth of observed productivity is included. - Applying a decision theoretic approach to defining the F reference point, $F{maxE(C)}$, allowed for the incorporation of uncertainty in stock recruitment relationship through the integration of the likelihood surface and production models.
+Previous simulation studies have suggested that $F{maxE(C)}$ exhibited less variability and substantially reduced the risk of overexploiting populations when compared to - fishing near F{msy} (Gibson and Myers 2004).
+An F{ref} based on the estimate of $F{maxE(C)}$ of 0.097 (~0.1) is therefore proposed as the fisheries reference point for Eastern George's Bank cod stock. - The estimate of F{med} of 0.11 for the full time series of data was very similar to the $F{maxE(C)}$.
 Recent work by Legault and Brooks (2013) has shown that F{med} may not be a useful proxy for F{msy} or $F{spr\%}$ as it does not necessarily describe any biological or productivity feature of the stock.
-In instances, such as this example for the Eastern Georges Bank cod, when there is a fairly long time series of spawning stock biomass estimates, and the hypothesis of a density independent SR cannot be rejected, the median replacement line or F{med} may be considered a robust slope of the origin model and may be meaningful as a fishing mortality reference point.
-However, a full simulation analysis of this suggestion is warranted.

-The increase in natural mortality between early and late periods resulted in an increase in YPR and SPR F reference points.
-This pattern has been shown elsewhere and is due to the decrease in overall YPR and SPR as individuals are removed from the fishable or spawning population at a much faster rate (Legault and Palmer, 2013).
-The higher F reference points from this type of analysis do not lend themselves to a precautionary fishery strategy, unless the population has entered a new equilibrium state and there is no expectation of the fish returning to their natural productivity levels.
-There is no evidence to suggest EGB cod cannot increase their productivity levels in the future.
+In instances, - such as this example for the George's Bank cod, when there is a fairly long time series of spawning stock biomass estimates, and the hypothesis of a density independent SR cannot be rejected, the median replacement line or F{med} may be considered a robust slope of the origin model and may be - meaningful as a fishing mortality reference point.
+However a full simulation analysis of this suggestion is warranted. - The increase in natural mortality between early and late periods resulted in an increase in YPR and SPR F reference points.
+This pattern has been shown elsewhere and is due to the decrease in overall YPR and SPR as individuals are removed from the fishable or spawning population at a - much faster rate (Legault and Palmer 2013).
+The higher F{refs} from this type of analysis do not lend themselves appropriate to a precautionary fishery strategy, unless the population has entered a new equilibrium state and there is no expectation of the fish returning to their natural productivity - levels.
+There is no evidence to suggest EGB cod cannot increase their productivity levels in the future. - Under the BH stock recruitment relationship and the recently updated SPR analysis, the fishing mortality rate that would cause stock collapse (F{col}) was estimated to be 0.17, which is below the